hjorslev/awesome-stars/README.md

 - [PSModule/Build-PSModule](https://github.com/PSModule/Build-PSModule) - Action that is used to build PowerShell modules.
 - [PSModule/Process-PSModule](https://github.com/PSModule/Process-PSModule) - Process a module from source code to published module.
 - [HotCakeX/Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Persona
-- [cisagov/LME](https://github.com/cisagov/LME) - Logging Made Easy (LME) is a no-cost and open logging and protective monitoring solution serving all organizations.
 - [JustinGrote/ModuleFast-action](https://github.com/JustinGrote/ModuleFast-action) -
 - [TrimarcJake/Locksmith](https://github.com/TrimarcJake/Locksmith) - A small tool built to find and fix common misconfigurations in Active Directory Certificate Services.
 - [JustinGrote/ModuleFast](https://github.com/JustinGrote/ModuleFast) - A "fast and loose" way to install modules from Powershell Gallery quickly.
 Meant for CICD, not production